 Additional grafting options include demineralized bone matrix (DBM), graft composites, and bone morphogenetic proteins (BMPs), each designed to enhance bone regrowth through specialized biological processes.
 Advanced techniques like sonic welding utilize resorbable materials to replace missing bone, providing long-term stability for dental restorations.

-Emergency Oral Surgery
+Emergency Oral Surgery in Charleston, WV

 Dental emergencies requiring immediate surgical intervention include severe infections, traumatic injuries, and complications from previous treatments.
 Our practice maintains protocols for handling urgent situations promptly, often accommodating same-day appointments for patients experiencing acute pain or swelling.